SAP-samples/btp-terraform-samples/released/discovery_center/mission_3585/step2/README.md

 To deploy the resources you must:

-1. Set the environment variables CF_USER and CF_PASSWORD to pass credentials to the Cloud Foundry provider to authenticate and interact with your BTP environments.
+1. Set the environment variables CF_USER and CF_PASSWORD to pass credentials to the Cloud Foundry provider to authenticate and interact with your Cloud Foundry environment instance.

    ```bash
    export CF_USER=<your_username>